coder/code-server/docs/CONTRIBUTING.md

 ### Version updates to Code

 1. Update the `lib/vscode` submodule to the desired upstream version branch.
+1. `cd lib/vscode && git checkout release/1.66`
+1. `cd ../../ && git submodule update --recursive`
+1. `git add lib && git commit -m "chore: update Code"`
-2. Apply the patches (`quilt push -a`) or restore your stashed changes.
+1. Apply the patches (`quilt push -a`) or restore your stashed changes.
 At this stage you may need to resolve conflicts.
 For example use `quilt push -f`, manually apply the rejected portions, then `quilt refresh`.
-3. From the code-server **project root**, run `yarn install`.
+1. From the code-server **project root**, run `yarn install`.
-4. Test code-server locally to make sure everything works.
+1. Test code-server locally to make sure everything works.
-5. Check the Node.js version that's used by Electron (which is shipped with VS Code.
+1. Check the Node.js version that's used by Electron (which is shipped with VS Code.
 If necessary, update your version of Node.js to match.
-6. Commit the updated submodule and patches to `code-server`.
+1. Commit the updated submodule and patches to `code-server`.
-7. Open a PR.
+1. Open a PR.

 ### Patching Code